jpsco5890/bggn_213/Week_3/lab_06/lab_06/class_06-HW-Reddan.md

                                trim_elety = "CA",
                                plotb3_typ = "l",
                                plotb3_ylab = "Bfactor") {
+  # Call sapply() in invisible() to suppress the visible 'NULL' output
   invisible(

+    #Apply this function across the user-specified 'protein_vector'
     sapply(protein_vector,

+           # Plot a graph of the B-factor of a given residue in a protein
            function(protein = x){

+             # Extract the trimmed structure of chain 'trim_chain' with atoms
+             # 'trim_elety' using trim.pdb()
              structure.chainA <- trim.pdb(read.pdb(protein),
                                           chain=trim_chain,
                                           elety=trim_elety)

+             # Plot the B-factor for each residue across the protein with
+             # secondary structures of 'trim_chain' denoted by boxes on the
+             # bottom and top of the plot using plotb3()
              plotb3(structure.chainA$atom$b,
                     sse=structure.chainA,
                     typ=plotb3_typ,